-When you choose to become a surrogate, you will not only be changing your life forever but also the lives of intended parents who have been waiting desperately to have a child.
-Indeed, surrogacy is one of the most amazing gifts you can possibly give to someone else.
-Because of this responsibility, many surrogacy professionals will make you take a few steps before you can become a surrogate mother.
+When you want to be a surrogate mother, you not only change your life forever, but also the lives of intended parents who have been waiting to have a child.
+Surrogacy is one of the most amazing gifts you can possibly give to someone else.

-To help you learn more about how to become a surrogate mother, we’ve listed the three initial steps involved in becoming a gestational surrogate or a traditional surrogate:
+To help you learn more about how you become a surrogate mother, we’ve listed the three initial steps involved in becoming a gestational surrogate:

-In general, there are two different sets of requirements you’ll have to meet to be a surrogate:
+In general, there are two different sets of requirements you’ll have to meet to become a surrogate:

 - A healthy BMI